 - Twitter users engage with real-time news during working hours, with almost 50:50 split between mobile and desktop.

-- Niche communities show intense engagement despite sitewide decline in engagement.
+- Niche communities show intense engagement despite site-wide decline in engagement.

 Still, there’s a lot to factor in when trying to make projections about the future of Twitter/X. One crucial aspect is that revenue diversification beyond Twitter advertising will determine long-term viability of Twitter.